-Authors are highly encouraged to embed links to resource files within their articles.
-These files should help readers operationalize the activities addressed in the article.
+Authors are highly encouraged to embed links to resource files within their articles / essays.
+These files should help readers operationalize the activities addressed in the article / essay.
 The best approach to embedding files is as follows-

 - Upload your file to the shared file repository.
 Please ensure the title accurately reflects what the file is.

 - Within the description you may want to add a cross reference back to the article which the file supports using the link tool.
-If you have your draft article open in a separate browser window you should be able to copy its URL from the Permalink located directly under the article title.
+If you have your draft article open in a separate browser window you can copy its URL from the Permalink located directly under the article title.

 - Return to your article editing page and highlight the text that will anchor your link.

 - Click on the link tool in the editing menu and paste the copied URL into it and click on the return button.
 You should now have an active link to the resource file in your article.